Weberbauerocereus cephalomacrostibas

 Weberbauerocereus cephalomacrostibas is a species of cactus in the family Cactaceae.
 It is found in Arequipa Department, Peru and consists of 2 subpopulations.

 Description

-Weberbauerocereus cephalomacrostibas grows shrubby and forms dense groups up to 2 meters high.
+Weberbauerocereus cephalomacrostibas grows shrubby and forms dense groups up to 2 m high.
 The cylindrical, gray-green shoots reach a diameter of up to 10 cm.
 There are eight broad ribs that are grooved transversely.
 The conspicuous areoles on it are brown and are clustered at the tips of the shoots.
 The one to four very strong central spines are curved backwards and interlocking.
 They are dark brown and turn gray with age.
 The central spines are sometimes angular and grooved.
 They are up to 12 cm long.
 The up to 20 radial spines are thin and very short.

 The funnel-shaped, white flowers open at night.
 They grow up to 12 cm long and reach a diameter of 10 cm.
 The spherical to elongated fruits are reddish to yellowish orange.